zama-ai/concrete-ml/docs/built-in-models/linear.md

 The `n_bits` parameter controls the bit width of the inputs and weights of the linear models.
 Linear models do not use table lookups and thus alllows weight and inputs to be high precision integers.

 For models with input dimensions up to `300`, the parameter `n_bits` can be set to `8` or more.
 When the input dimensions are larger, `n_bits` must be reduced to `6-7`.
-Quantized models can preserve all performance metrics compared to the non-quantized float models from scikit-learn when `n_bits` is down to `6`.
+In many cases, quantized models can preserve all performance metrics compared to the non-quantized float models from scikit-learn when `n_bits` is down to `6`.
+You should validate accuracy on held-out test sets and adjust `n_bits` accordingly.

+{% hint style="warning" %}

+For optimal results, you can use standard or min-max normalization to achieve a similar distribution of individual features.
+When there are many one-hot features, consider [Principal Component Analysis](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html)  as a pre-processing stage.

-The same quantization parameters such as scale and zero-point are applied on all features, so you should try to make all feature distribution similar by using standard or min-max normalization.
-For a more detailed comparison of the impact of such pre-processing please refer to [the logistic regression notebook](../advanced_examples/LogisticRegression.ipynb).
+For a more detailed comparison of the impact of such pre-processing,  please refer to [the logistic regression notebook](../advanced_examples/LogisticRegression.ipynb).

+{% endhint %}

 ## Pre-trained models